Dear Parents and Children,

 Reading

-We aim to listen to your child read in a guided reading group at least once a week.
-In addition to this, we also try to listen to your child read independently at least once a week too.
-Please ensure they bring their reading book to school on a Wednesday to ensure that they can be given back out on Friday.
+Please ensure they access this and ask them to read to you.
 Please support your child by spending time everyday listening to them read and practice their speed sounds.
 Encourage them to sound out any tricky words using their fingers when needed as this will ensure that your children will be pushed for a greater vocabulary.
 Please also read a wide range of additional texts with your child as this will, again, aid them with their reading and writing.

 Seesaw

-Your QR code for Seesaw will be in your child’s reading folder and one will be attached to the folder, in case it is lost.
-Seesaw is a brilliant way of communicating online and it creates a triangle of communication between not only you as parents and I, but also with your children!
+Your QR code for Seesaw has been sent out.
+Please ask if you need another code.
+Seesaw is a brilliant way of communicating online and it creates a triangle of communication between, not only you as parents and I but also with your children!

 Library

-Library books should be brought in on Thursday morning in their special library book bags and they will be changed for the following week.
+Library books should be brought in on Wednesday morning in their special book bags and will be changed for the following week.

 Transition

 It is a big transition from Reception to Year One as children will be expected to become more independent.
-Children have books for each foundation subject and are expected to become focused for longer periods of time, which will result in them becoming more tired in the first term.
-They will quickly adapt to the new expectations and will very soon be accustomed to Key Stage One.
-Please do not hesitate to contact me via Seesaw if you have any worries or concerns and I will endeavour to respond as quickly as possible.
+Children have books for each foundation subject and are expected to become focused for longer periods of time which will result in them becoming more tired in the first term.
+They will quickly adapt to the new expectations and will very soon be accustom to Key Stage One.
+The Year 2 children will find they have more work and expectations will increase.
+Please do not hesitate to contact me if you have any worries or concerns and I will endeavour to respond as quickly as possible.

 Thank you for your continued support,